-The evaluation of the program's outcomes revealed significant improvements in student performance.
-Quantitative data from pre- and post-program tests showed a significant increase in the average simulated TOEFL scores, with the majority of students meeting or exceeding their target scores.
+The evaluation of the program's outcomes revealed significant improvements in the students' performance.
+Quantitative data from pre- and post-program tests showed a significant increase in average simulated TOEFL scores, with most students meeting or exceeding their target scores.